 On the surface, the two products seem comparable:

-Like most automated systems, however, AdWords Express simply isn’t there yet when it comes to managing your ads.
+Like most automated systems, however, Smart Campaigns simply aren’t there yet when it comes to managing your ads.

 We recently ran an experiment.
-Because we wanted to be able to steer clients toward AdWords or AdWords express, we ran an ad in AdWords Express for a month and then ran the same ad in AdWords.
+Because we wanted to be able to steer clients toward Google Ads or Smart Campaigns, we ran an ad as a Smart Campaign for a month and then ran the same ad in as a fully optimized Google Ad.
 Here’s what happened:

 - Our Cost-Per-Click (CPC) dropped by over 2000%: You read that correctly.
 The same ad running on AdWords cost 2000% less per click than it did on AdWords Express.